 I remember one of my flying students who was a very wealthy business man asking how my business was going.
-I replied that it was going great with a naive optimism.
-He looked at me and said thats great Damien but you know its not going to last, something will happen to put your business under stress so be prepared..
-I remember thinking what a pessimistic person, why would he say such a thing.
-I now realise that I had no idea what he was talking about because I had no experience running a business (only 12 months) and I had not experienced the highs and lows of the normal business and economic cycles.
+I replied with a naive optimism that it was going great .
+He looked at me and said that’s great Damien but you know it’s not going to last; something will happen to put your business under stress, so be prepared.
+I remember thinking ‘What a pessimistic person, why would he say such a thing?’
+I now realise that I had no idea what he was talking about because I had not much experience in running a business (only 12 months) and I had not experienced the highs and lows of the normal business and economic cycles.

-Two of my competitors in that time went out of business.
-I burnt through my entire cash reserves (about $25000) and was a week from letting my staff go and looking for a job when the weather finally cleared.
+Two of my competitors went out of business during that time.
+I burnt through my entire cash reserves (about $25,000) as i still had fixed costs for aircraft and office space, and was a week from letting my staff go and looking for a job when the weather finally cleared.
 Although I try to put all my faith in God I could not stop the seeds of doubt and worry from invading my mind during this time.

-I have also appointed a full time manager to manage my Queensland Flight Schools while I establish a flight school in New South Wales Australia.
+I have also appointed a full-time manager to manage my Queensland flight schools while I establish a flight school in New South Wales.
 Once again I was lulled into the false sense that things were going well and the only way was forward.

-In the space of two weeks my manager resigned with little notice and my other senior Instructor resigned shortly after with no notice and took five of the flying students across to my competitor (an old friend of his apparently).
+In the space of two weeks my manager resigned with little notice and then my other Senior Instructor resigned also without notice and then took five of the our students across to my competitor (an old friend of his apparently).

 The business went from being profitable to bleeding money within a four week time frame.
 At the same time there was a fatal parachuting aircraft accident at one of my flight schools airports.
 This created a lot of fear in the marketplace and effectively stopped any new fight training enquiries for about two months.